mo22de/meikian-dev/docs/en/source/usage.rst

 The device ID assigned to the partition must be known to be selected later in `UNetbootin`_.
 If the partition already existed before connecting the unit, it can be obtained from a command prompt using the ``dmesg`` command to view the last lines of ``kernel`` messages.
 If it was created later instead, this data is already known.

-Next proceed to run the ÙNetbootin`_ utility.
+Next proceed to run the Ã™Netbootin`_ utility.
 The steps to follow once the application has been launched are:

   * Select ``Diskimage``, ``ISO`` format and browse for the ``iso`` path trough the file browser included on the application.